-In order to use any of the features listed below, you have to enable them in the Control Center by customizing how the Control Center is arranged.
+In order to use any of the features listed below, you have to enable them in Control Center by customizing how Control Center is arranged.
 To do this, follow these steps.

 - Launch the Settings app.

-- Tap the + or - icons to the right of each item to enable or disable them.
+- Tap the + or - icons to the left of each item to enable or disable them.

 1. Switch Between Wi-Fi Networks

-This hidden feature of the Control Center is available right in the Wi-Fi toggle switch.
-To switch Wi-Fi networks, just tap and hold on the Wi-Fi switch to expand the group, then tap and hold down on the Wi-Fi icon again to reveal a list of all the Wi-Fi networks that are currently available.
+This hidden feature of Control Center is available right in the Wi-Fi control switch.
+To switch Wi-Fi icons, just tap and hold on the Wi-Fi switch to expand the group, then tap and hold the Wi-Fi icon again to reveal a list of all the Wi-Fi networks that are currently available.
 Here’s what that looks like.